-The scope of the project Complex Resource Evaluation and Analysis Methodology (CREAM) is to identify and demonstrate the tools necessary for responsible groundwater management.
+The focus of the CREAM project is to develop and demonstrate necessary tools for responsible groundwater management.

-The structure is an internet-based presentation of interlinked pages demonstrating the groundwater management tools based on the experience of BWB and Veolia Water.
+The structure is an internet presentation with links to other internet sites showing the groundwater management tools based on the experiences of BWB and Veolia Water.

 Development of a PC-based tool with guidelines for integrated water resource management including case studies worldwide, starting with the reference location Berlin as an example for Pleistocene aquifers.